Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Introduction

 \section{Introduction}

 In recent years, significant progress has been made in the computation of scattering amplitudes in various quantum field theories (see e. g.~\cite{BDKo1, BDKo2, ElvH, BDKo3, BDKo4, arkh}).
-In calculation of physical observables, e.g. in QCD, the algoritmizability and uniformity are often prioritized over the preserving specific symmetries at the intermediate steps.
-As a result, such techniques as integration-by-parts (IBP)~\cite{Chetyrkin:1981qh}, or differential equation methods~\cite{Henn:2013pwa, Rem, Lee}, received significant development.
+In calculation of physical observables, e.g. in QCD, the algoritmizability and uniformity are often prioritized over the preserving specific symmetries at intermediate steps.
+As a result, techniques such as integration-by-parts (IBP)~\cite{Chetyrkin:1981qh} or differential equation methods~\cite{Henn:2013pwa, Rem, Lee}, have undergone significant development.
 On the other hand, in theories with enhanced symmetries, it is sometimes possible to exploit these symmetries directly in computations.
 A well-known example of such a theory is $\mathcal{N} = 4$ SYM, especially in the planar limit.
-Underlying superconformal symmetry made it possible to fully constrain tree-level MHV amplitudes in a compact form~\cite{Parke:1986gb, Nair:1988bq} even in the early years of study.
+The underlying superconformal symmetry made it possible to fully constrain tree-level MHV amplitudes in a compact form~\cite{Parke:1986gb, Nair:1988bq} even in the early years of study.

 Remarkably, the idea of using specific symmetries in Feynman integrals was implemented even before the establishment of IBP-reduction (which is nowadays widely used as a universal tool), leading to an equally universal approach.
-Special mention deserves a Gegenbauer polynomial technique~\cite{ChKT, Kot1} (see also~\cite{Kot2} for a modern review).
+Gegenbauer polynomial technique~\cite{ChKT, Kot1} (see also~\cite{Kot2} for a modern review) deserves special mention.
 It utilizes the $D$-dimensional rotational symmetry, which is the signature of all Feynman integrals.
-Despite challenges in its algorithmic implementation, this technique provided a possibility to obtain a series of important results~\cite{Celmaster:1980ji, Terrano:1980af, Lampe:1982av} and continues to reveal deep connections with the other methods~\cite{Derkachev:2022lay}.
+Despite challenges in its algorithmic implementation, this technique provided a possibility to obtain a series of important results~\cite{Celmaster:1980ji, Terrano:1980af, Lampe:1982av} and continues to reveal deep connections with other methods~\cite{Derkachev:2022lay}.